 Apart from any preliminary assessment, the job interview can make or break a candidate's shot at being hired.

-If you’re a job seeker with an interview lined up (or a recruiter who’s hiring a technical writer for the first time), keep reading.
-In this article, we’ll list down the 12 most commonly asked technical writer interview questions, along with appropriate answers.
-If you want to get an understanding of the Q&A via video then watch below.
+If you're a job seeker with an interview lined up (or a recruiter who's hiring a technical writer for the first time), keep reading.
+In this article, we'll list down the 12 most commonly asked technical writer interview questions, along with appropriate answers.
+If you want to understand the Q&A via video, watch below.
 Otherwise, skip ahead.